tombetthauser/module-7-welcome/README.md

 <!-- ![welcome](https://gifimage.net/wp-content/uploads/2017/09/animated-welcome-gif-12.gif) -->
 ![marathon](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fcdn.lowgif.com%2Fmedium%2F843ae510cfd8baba-ellen-gordon-cpas-4-a-cause-5k-run-walk.gif&f=1&nofb=1)

-# Module 7 Welcome Pack
+# Tom's Module 7 Welcome Pack

 Welcome to module 7 and your capstone project!
 Essentially the final push before the finish line of graduation.
 This repo holds some links and information that you'll need during the module, especially during the first few days when you'll be proposing your capstone project ideas for approval.